seanfisk/mastering-eos/manual/remote_access/index.rst

  Remote Access (SSH/VNC)
 =========================

 When not sitting at a physical machine in the EOS or Arch lab, EOS can be accessed from home using a protocol called Secure Shell (SSH).
-SSH allows the running of remote commands on any EOS machine.
+SSH gives you a prompt open to :ref:`bash`, the default shell on EOS.
+From this shell, you can run commands as you would inside a normal terminal emulator in an EOS desktop session.
+The commands will be run on the EOS machine to which you have connected.

 SSH is a command-line-only technology.
 However, graphical remote access is available through a protocol called Virtual Network Computing (VNC).
 VNC allows access to a graphical desktop as if sitting at an EOS machine.
 Because the VNC protocol has no security of its own, our lab setup requires tunnelling VNC traffic through the SSH protocol.
 Each respective guide describes how to do this, but remember that you will first need to successfully set up SSH before attempting to use VNC.